-Internal joinery and kitchen fittings
+Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery is generally serviceable however some wear and tear items were noted and future maintenance or upgrading should be anticipated.
+The kitchen units would benefit from being upgraded in a modern equivalent.
+It is presumed internal glazing is of safety glass.

-Repair category 2
+Chimney breasts and fireplaces

-Notes Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.
-The kitchen is consistent with use and future upgrading may prove beneficial.
+Repair category 1

-Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-A number of the fire places have been removed/covered over.
+Notes Fireplaces have been removed.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
-As previously mentioned no tests were taken to decorative electric fires throughout the property.
-It would be prudent to have these checked by a suitably qualified contractor prior to purchase.